Quick Guide: A Few Essential Coffee Terms

 Single-origin Coffee

 Single-origin coffee is what it sounds like: it’s coffee that derives from one location—even from a single plot of land—rather than being blended with other coffees.
 Unlike most blends, single-origin coffees preserve the distinct flavors of their respective countries, regions, altitudes, and processing methods.
 Generally, single-origin beans are roasted to capture some of the terroir (a French term generally referring to origin flavor).
-Finally, single-origin coffees tend to be grown on smaller, family-owned or co-opted farms.
+Finally, single-origin coffees tend to be grown on smaller, family-owned or co-op farms.

-“specialty” or “high-grade” coffee
+“specialty” or “specialty-grade” coffee

 In the coffee world, the “grade” reflects the quality of the coffee beans and the number of defects found in the coffee sample.
 Coffees that rate Grade 1 or better have no primary defects and have optimum moisture content for roasting.
 Sometimes, batches of harvested beans are sorted several times to uphold these standards.

+Though it’s not perfect, a scoring system can be a helpful guide to navigating specialty coffees.
 Here’s a quick excerpt from the Specialty Coffee Associations scoring/grading system:

 Total Score Quality Classification